kk289/IBM-Data-Science/Course 3_Data Science Methodology/README.md

 ### [Week 3](./Week%203)
 #### From Deployment to Feedback
-In this module, you will learn about what happens when a model is deployed and why model feedback is important.
-Also, by completing a peer-reviewed assignment, you will demonstrate your understanding of the data science methodology by applying it to a problem that you define.
+In this module, I learned about what happens when a model is deployed and why model feedback is important.
+Also, by completing a peer-reviewed assignment, I demonstrated my understanding of the data science methodology by applying it to a problem that you define.

 ##### Key Concepts
 - Learn about what happens when a model is deployed.
 - Learn about why model feedback is important.
-- Demonstrate your understanding of the data science methodology by applying it to a problem that you define.
+- Demonstrate understanding of the data science methodology by applying it to a problem that I define.